nguyenhuuit/adventofcode-runner/README.md

 - `--year`: The year of the challenge (e.g., 2023)
 - `--day`: The day of the challenge (1-25)
 - `--part`: The part of the challenge (1 or 2)
-- `--language`: Programming language (python, javascript, java, cpp)
+- `--language`: Programming language (python, javascript, java, cpp, ruby)
 - `--help`: Show help information

 ### Hotkeys